 When you use the Backup Site Server maintenance task, Configuration Manager automatically includes the configurations for the cloud distribution point.

 Back up and save a copy of the server authentication certificate.
-If you use the classic service deployment in Azure, also back up and save a copy of the Azure management certificate.
-When you restore the Configuration Manager primary site to a different server, you must reimport the certificates.
+When you restore the Configuration Manager primary site to a different server, reimport the certificate.

 You need an Azure subscription to host the service.

 - An Azure administrator needs to participate in the initial creation of certain components, depending upon your design.
 This persona doesn't require permissions in Configuration Manager.

 The site server requires internet access to deploy and manage the cloud service.

 When using the Azure Resource Manager deployment method, integrate Configuration Manager with Azure AD for Cloud Management.
 Azure AD user discovery isn't required.